Dragonmystic707/exalted-reincarnated/docs/System/Combat.md

 #### Miss

-A **Miss** will occur when either the Attack Roll as 0 Successes, or if the total calculated damage is 0 or less after DV.
+A **Miss** will occur when either the **Attack Roll** as 0 Successes, or if the total damage after DV is 0.
 A Miss does no damage to the target.

 ### Attack Roll